domoritz/vbb-coverage/Readme.md

 # VBB coverage

 Visualization of the stops of the VBB in Berlin and Brandenburg.
+Based in open data from the VBB.

 Go to http://domoritz.github.com/vbb-coverage/ to see the visualization.
+There is an expimental heatmap based visualisation on the heatmap branch.

 ## Uses